Kappalucky/Timesheet-Application---GM/README.md

 1. Clone repository
 #### Within Timesheet-Application-GM/Timesheet-Application-Backend

-2. Install prerequisites if you have not already
+2. Install backend prerequisites if you have not already
 3. Create a Virtualenv environment
 ```
 virtualenv venv